VagelisXaniadakis/AI-Pacman-Project-2/README.md

 # AI-Pacman-Project-2
+This is my solution to the Berkeley AI Pacman Project 2.
 In this project, I designed agents for the classic version of Pacman, including ghosts.
 I was asked to implement the Minimax, Alpha-Beta Pruning, Expectimax and  Evaluation Function algorithms.

 The only file I edited: